 Great in Smoothies, Soups, Sauces, Baked Goods, Juices, & Nut Milks.
 100% pure with no additives.

-1 scoop of powder equivalent to 1 cup fresh kale.
-Each tub contains the equivalent of 30 cups of fresh kale.
+Each tub contains the equivalent of 30 cups of fresh organic kale.

 Organic Freeze-Dried Kale Powder.
 Nothing else.

 LEFT - Competitor's Organic Kale Powder.
 RIGHT - KOYAH's Organic Kale Powder.

 OUR MISSION - The Worlds Highest Quality Fruit and Vegetable Products